acedeywin/fullstack-todo-app/server/README.md

 ### Explanation of Key Directories

-**src/application/:**
+-   **src/application/:**
-Contains use cases that define application-specific business logic.
+-   Contains use cases that define application-specific business logic.
-Use cases orchestrate workflows by interacting with the domain layer and repositories.
+-   Use cases orchestrate workflows by interacting with the domain layer and repositories.

-**src/domain/:**
+-   **src/domain/:**
-The core of the application.
+-   The core of the application.
-Defines entities, such as Todo, which encapsulate the core business logic and rules.
+-   Defines entities, such as Todo, which encapsulate the core business logic and rules.
-Includes the TodoRepository interface to abstract data persistence.
+-   Includes the TodoRepository interface to abstract data persistence.

-**src/infrastructure/:**
+-   **src/infrastructure/:**
-Implements the infrastructure for data persistence and external services.
+-   Implements the infrastructure for data persistence and external services.
-FileTodoRepository.ts provides a file-based implementation of the TodoRepository.
+-   FileTodoRepository.ts provides a file-based implementation of the TodoRepository.

-**src/interfaces/:**
+-   **src/interfaces/:**
-Handles the interface between the application and external systems (e.g., HTTP requests).
+-   Handles the interface between the application and external systems (e.g., HTTP requests).
-Contains controllers and routes for exposing API endpoints.
+-   Contains controllers and routes for exposing API endpoints.

-**src/infrastructure/data/:**
+-   **src/infrastructure/data/:**
-Stores the todos.json file, which acts as the database for this project.
+-   Stores the todos.json file, which acts as the database for this project.

-**dist/:**
+-   **dist/:**
-Contains the compiled JavaScript files, generated from the TypeScript source code.
+-   Contains the compiled JavaScript files, generated from the TypeScript source code.

-### Usage
-Run the API:
-Use npm run dev to start the API in development mode.
-Use npm start to run the compiled application.

-Docker:
-Build the Docker image: npm run docker:build
-Run the container: npm run docker:run

 ### Endpoints:

-### Create a New To-Do
+### 1. Create a New To-Do

-**Endpoint**: `/todos`
+-   **Endpoint**: `/todos`
-**Method**: `POST`
+-   **Method**: `POST`
-**Description**: Creates a new To-Do item.
+-   **Description**: Creates a new To-Do item.

-**Request Body**
+-   **Request Body**
 ```json
 {
   "content": "Complete project documentation",
   "dueDate": "2024-12-20T00:00:00.000Z"
 }
 ```
-**Response**
+-   **Response**
 ```json
 {
   "message": "To-Do created successfully."
 }
 ```

-**Error Response**
+-   **Error Response**
 ```json
 {
   "status": "error",